jimbol/hands-on-fullstack-react/3-full-stack/RUN_ON_EC2.md

 Now we should be able to hit our application at. `http://ec2-ADDRESS.REGION.compute.amazonaws.com`.
 We have not set up SSH so be sure to use `http` instead of `https`.

-And we should be able to hit our API. `http://ec2-ADDRESS.REGION.compute.amazonaws.com/test`
+And we should be able to hit our API. `http://ec2-ADDRESS.REGION.compute.amazonaws.com/api/test`

+[Next Steps](../4-full-stack-lambdas/LAMBDA_API.md) - Deploy API to Lambdas for scalability